-Cost Effectiveness #3: Decrease in Error Rate of Task Execution Unit of Measurement Baseline (FY2011) Benchmark Outcome (FY2016) Benchmark Achieved?
-Average error rate in completing task as a percentage Average error rate of task prior to implementation of the activity Expected average error rate of task after implementation of the activity (in hours).
-Actual average error rate of task after implementation of the activity (in hours).
+Cost Effectiveness #3: Decrease in Error Rate of Task Execution Unit of Measurement Baseline (FY2011) Benchmark Outcome (FY2017) Benchmark Achieved?
+Average error rate in completing task as a percentage Average error rate of task prior to implementation of the activity Expected average error rate of task after implementation of the activity Actual average error rate of task after implementation of the activity (in hours).
 Whether the outcome meets or exceeds the benchmark.
-Average error rate in completing task as a percentage 6% 1% To be provided via FY2016 MTW report update in FY2017 MTW Report (FY2016 audit not yet complete) Benchmark met for FY2015
+Average error rate in completing task as a percentage 6% 1% 0% Benchmark met for FY2016 (see "Status" section)